 Radio Communication After a Disaster

-If the area you are in goes “Grid Down”, most phone companies only have enough generator fuel for 2 or 3 days.
+Another consideration to keep in mind, if the area you are in goes “Grid Down”, most phone companies only have enough generator fuel for 2 or 3 days.

 - CB radios